Actions

 .
 It is also possible to retrieve whether a window is visible, using the GLFW_VISIBLE

-creation hint.
+.
 Showing a window, by default causes it to gain input focus, which may be changed using the GÖFW_FOCUS_ON_SHOW

 window hint.